mt3842/NYC-Buddy/README.md

 This project is hosted on HuggingFace Spaces, which allows easy deployment and access.
 Spaces provides a free and efficient way to run this AI application in a web environment without requiring any infrastructure.

 ## Requirements
-This application requires a free [Groq](https://www.groq.com) API key for the inference engine, and a free [Pinecone](https://www.pinecone.io) API key for the vector database services.
+The application demo on [HuggingFace Spaces](https://huggingface.co/spaces/mt3842ml/NYC-Buddy) is free to use.
+If you wish to run the application on another machine, it requires a free [Groq](https://www.groq.com) API key for the inference engine, and a free [Pinecone](https://www.pinecone.io) API key for the vector database services.

 ## Future Enhancements